 In certain cases, a blepharoplasty can also include transposing or removing fat that collects in the lower eyelid area.
 This helps sunken or puffy eyes.

 How Long the Results of Eyelid Surgery Last

 When you’re deciding whether or not a blepharoplasty is right for you, you must consider what your eyes will look like in a few decades.

 A blepharoplasty is a long-lasting surgery, and you should enjoy the results for many years to come.
 Once that skin is removed, it’s not going to grow back.
 You are, however, going to continue to age.
 So, while your eyelids may look outstanding for decades, other areas of your face may begin to sag and impact what your eyes look like.
 For example, your forehead and brows could begin to droop—at which time, you might consider a brow lift or facelift.
-Or, the wrinkles around the corners of your eyes or forehead could become deeper; in this situation, Botox can be quite helpful.
+Or, the wrinkles around the corners of your eyes or forehead could become deeper; in this situation, fillers can be quite helpful.